skybase-int/tarmac/packages/widgets/src/widgets/BalancesWidget/BalancesWidget.md

 In addition to `WidgetProps`, `BalancesWidget` component also accepts the following props:

-- `customTokenList?: TokenForChain[];`
+- `customTokenMap?: { [chainId: number]: TokenForChain[]; }`
-  - A list of custom tokens to be used in the widget.
-If provided, this list will override the default list.
+  - A map of custom tokens to be used in the widget.
+If provided, this map will override the default list.
 - `hideModuleBalances?: boolean;`
   - A boolean to hide or show module balances.
 - `actionForToken?: (symbol: string, balance: string) => { label: string; actionUrl: string; image: string } | undefined;`